Before I get to the recipe – I have to share some exciting news!!

 - Pinch of kasoori methi (dried fenugreek leaves)

-- Once the ghee melts, add the onion, ginger, garlic and spices to the pan and stir-fry for 2-3 minutes.
-Then add the spinach, stirring until it wilts and there’s enough room to add the mustard greens.
+- Add the spinach, stirring until it wilts and there’s enough room to add the mustard greens.

 I think this tastes even better the next day, once the flavors have had time to marry.